nikitavoloboev/flow/readme.md

 # flow

-> CLI to do things fast
+> CLI + web server to do things fast

 I have a `flow` CLI in all languages to expose different commands through CLI interface.